 What is Overdraft Protection?
 Understand Why Your Business Needs it

-Last week you wrote a check for your monthly office supplies delivery.
-Unfortunately, between then and now, you’ve forgotten about that check — it just cleared and caused your account to overdraft.
+Last week, you wrote a check for your monthly office supplies delivery.
+Unfortunately, you’ve forgotten about that check between then and now — it just cleared and caused your account to overdraft.
 What’s even more unfortunate?
 You don’t have overdraft protection and were just hit with a hefty overdraft fee.
 This frustrating situation causes you to wonder whether overdraft protection is something you should look into.

 Current Overdraft Protection Policy